 The theory behind direct patient activation

 Direct patient activation takes a mobile-first approach to motivating patients.
-It recognizes that in order to educate, engage and satisfy patients, hospitals must first involve and empower patients with tools that enable connections outside the hospital and on the mobile devices they carry with them 24/7.
+It recognizes that patients must be activated in order to absorb necessary education, become engaged and satisfied.
+The power is in HOW hospitals connect and energize patients with information that truly makes a difference to care, costs and outcomes.
+Hospitals must involve and empower patients with tools that enable connections outside the hospital and on the mobile devices they carry with them 24/7.

 Direct patient activation connects patients with their healthcare providers and hospitals throughout a care journey.
 It uses technology to fill in gaps in care, allowing providers to own the whole episode of care like never before.
 Also important, direct patient activation helps health systems meet the regulatory requirements of the Centers for Medicare and Medicaid Services (CMS), thereby maximizing financial rewards and minimizing penalties.